MathieuLeocmach/read_lif/readme.md

 # read_lif

-Load image from lif files to `bumpy` arrays.
+Load image from lif files to `numpy` arrays.

+The code was originally written by Mathieu Leocmach in package [colloids](https://github.com/MathieuLeocmach/colloids)

 ## Install